Follow These Ergonomic Tips From Our IBJI Experts

 Need PT for Pain from Sitting Down?

 Our IBJI Rehab team is waiting to help you alleviate work-from-home pains and the common pain from sitting down too long.
 We have resources available to keep you injury-free and at your best.
-If you’re experiencing neck or back pain or any other pain, whether it’s work-related or not, you can schedule an appointment without a physician referral.
+If you’re experiencing neck or back pain or any other pain, whether it’s work-related or not, you can schedule online without a physician referral.

 “You can come to see us straight away,” Bradley says.
 “You don’t have to live with neck or back pain or soreness.”

 IBJI has more than 40 rehab locations in Illinois and Indiana.
 Discover solutions for pain from sitting down.
-Find the closest IBJI rehab clinic near you
+Find the closest IBJI rehab clinic near you.

 You might also like: